Wind power in the United States: Mid Atlantic

 To promote wind power in New Jersey, in 2007 the state awarded a $4.4 million contract to conduct an 18-month Ocean/Wind Power Ecological Baseline Study, becoming the first state to sponsor an ocean and wind power study before allowing renewable energy developers to study and build off its shores.
 The study focused on a designated area off the coast to determine the current distribution, abundance and migratory patterns of avian species, fish, marine resources and sea turtle use of the existing ecological resources.
 The results of the study were released in June 2010.
 The study concluded that the effects of developing offshore windfarms would be negligible.

 In 2008, new federal rules greatly expanded the territory offshore wind parks can be built.
 Previously, projects were only allowed in shallow state waters within 3 nmi of shore.
 The edge of U.S. territory is about 200 nmi out.
 Increased distance from the coast diminishes their visibility.
 Waters off the coast of the United States are deeper than in Europe, requiring different designs.

 Ocean Wind is a proposed utility-scale offshore wind farm with a capacity of 1100MW to be located on the Outer Continental Shelf approximately 15 mi off the coast of Atlantic City, New Jersey.
 If built it will be the largest in the U.S. In September 2020, New Jersey officials halted the Ørsted Ocean Wind Project citing concerns about misrepresented economic benefits of offshore wind, including construction of monopoles, utilization of women- and minority-owned businesses, union labor, possible negative effects on the fishing industry.

 Coastal Virginia Offshore Wind (CVOW) is an offshore wind energy pilot project located about 27 miles (43 km) off the coast of Virginia Beach, Virginia.
 The two-turbine, 12-MW pilot project, constructed in 2020, is the second utility scale offshore wind farm operating in the United States.
 Dominion Energy and Ørsted US Offshore Wind collaborated on the project.

+Great Lakes

+The Great Lakes have offshore wind potential of 160 gigawatts for fixed bottom wind turbines and 415 gigawatts for floating wind energy systems.
+Challenges include not being able to navigate a wind turbine installation vessel to the Great Lakes Waterway through the St. Lawrence Seaway, Welland Canal, or Soo Locks.
+Special heavy equipment vessels and offshore wind ports would likely need to be built within the Great Lakes shores to create the supply chain necessary to build and install larger offshore wind turbines.
+Freezing ice is another challenge which hasn't been dealt with before with offshore wind farms because they have been built in saline sea water.
+A planned pilot project of 6 fixed bottom wind turbines on Lake Erie, Icebreaker, was put on hold in December 2023.